 For reporting of MDT data in single operator and participating operator cases, see clause 7.

-6.2 MDT reporting in case of Logged MDT
+6.2 MDT reporting in case of Logged MDT for UTRAN and E-UTRAN

-Figure 6.2 illustrates an example of the MDT reporting in case of Logged MDT:
+Figure 6.2 illustrates an example of the MDT reporting in case of Logged MDT for UTRAN and E-UTRAN:

 Figure 6.2: MDT reporting in case of Logged MDT

 In case of Logged MDT, the UE collects the measurements while it is in IDLE or INACTIVE mode.
-Once the UE goes to RRC CONNECTED mode, the UE indicates MDT log availability in the RRCConnectionSetupComplete message to the eNB/RNC.
+Once the UE goes to RRC CONNECTED mode, the UE indicates MDT log availability in the RRCConnectionSetupComplete message or RRCResumeComplete message (E-UTRAN only) to the eNB/RNC.
 When the eNB/RNC receives this indication it can request the MDT log (if the UE is still in the same RAT type where the MDT configuration was done) by sending the UEInformationRequest message to the UE.
 The MDT logs are sent to the network in the UEInformationResponse message.
 At the reception of the UEInformationResponse message the eNB/RNC shall save the received MDT log to the Trace Record.
 The Trace Records are sent to the TCE either directly or via EM (where EM can reside in the eNB/RNC).

 The time and criteria when the Trace Records are sent to the TCE is vendor specific however if the Trace Session is deactivated, the Trace Records shall be sent to the TCE latest by 2 hours ( the exact time is FFS) after the Trace Session deactivation.